-For the one-hot encoding, the Approx.\ Ratio improved as \(N_p\) increased when the penalty coefficient was sufficiently large to consistently yield feasible solutions, specifically for \(\mu = 100, 1000\), as observed in the QAP as well.
+For the one-hot encoding, the approx.\ ratio improved as \(N_p\) increased when the penalty coefficient was sufficiently large to consistently yield feasible solutions, specifically for \(\mu = 100, 1000\), as observed in the QAP as well.
 When the penalty coefficient produced feasible solutions with probability one in the naive method (\(N_p = 1\)), such as \(\mu = 100\) or \(\mu = 1000\), the SPVAR algorithm also achieved feasible solutions with high probability.
 Conversely, when the penalty coefficient produced feasible solutions only with low probability, such as \(\mu = 1\) or \(\mu = 10\), the SPVAR algorithm likewise produced feasible solutions with low probability.
 When \(\mu = 0.01\) or \(\mu = 0.1\), which yielded no feasible solutions in the naive method, the SPVAR algorithm also failed to produce feasible solutions.
-For these intermediate values of \(\mu\), the FS Ratio tends to increase as \(N_p\) increases, whereas for larger penalty coefficients the FS Ratio decreases when \(N_p\) becomes large.
+For these intermediate values of \(\mu\), the FS\ ratio tends to increase as \(N_p\) increases, whereas for larger penalty coefficients the FS\ ratio decreases when \(N_p\) becomes large.

 For the domain-wall encoding, when the penalty coefficient was sufficiently large to yield feasible solutions with probability one in the naive method (e.g., \( \mu = 10, 100, 1000 \)), the SPVAR algorithm also produced feasible solutions with high probability.
-With such large penalty coefficients, the improvement in the Approx.\ Ratio with increasing \( N_p \) was limited; however, a clear gain was observed when moving from the naive method to \( N_p \geq 2 \).
-When comparing the two encodings, the degradation of the Approx.\ Ratio with increasing \(\mu\) was more severe for the one-hot encoding than for the domain-wall encoding.
-It is also crucial to select an appropriate encoding for the QKP in order to obtain both feasible and high-quality solutions.
+With such large penalty coefficients, the improvement in the approx.\ ratio with increasing \( N_p \) was limited; however, a clear gain was observed when moving from the naive method to \( N_p \geq 2 \).
+When comparing the two encodings, the degradation of the approx.\ ratio with increasing \(\mu\) was more severe for the one-hot encoding than for the domain-wall encoding.
+Therefore, as in the case of the QAP, it is necessary to adjust the penalty coefficient appropriately in the QKP in order to obtain feasible and high-quality solutions.